flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 - Did you notice `import numpy as np`?
 - Installing python does not install numpy
   - We install numpy separately with `pip`
-- Installation places a bunch of python code in a known directory structure
+- Dependency installation places a bunch of python code in a known directory structure
 - `import` causes the the interpreter to load that code & make its functions accessible